 Worcester Massachusetts is known as the "Heart of the Commonwealth" and is New England's second largest city with a population of over 170 thousand people of many diverse backgrounds and heritages.
-Worcester was incorporated first as a township in 1722 and then as a city in 1848.
+Worcester MA was incorporated first as a township in 1722 and then as a city in 1848.
 Worcester covers a land area of 37.5 square miles.

+and business listings and explore the local community.
 Worcester is a city steeped in history-General Washington rode through here, Abraham Lincoln slept here and John Adams taught school here.
 The valentine card got its beginnings here as did the first experiments in rockets by the famed Robert H. Goddard.
 The birth control pill was invented here!

 The city is well noted for its fine educational and cultural facilities which include Worcester State College, Worcester Polytechnic Institute, Assumption College, Clark University, Holy Cross and the University of Massachusetts Medical Center.
 It hosts the acclaimed Worcester Music Festival which is the nation's oldest annual festival and has been ongoing since 1858.
 Since the late 1980's biotechnology has been vital to Worcester's economy.